-If an applicant or designated RU does not use the allocated path, the case is treated as follows.
+If an applicant or designated RU does not use the allocated path, the case is treated according to the national rules.

 Rail Freight Corridor North Sea - Baltic An overview of fees for unused paths for the IMs/AB on the Corridor (extract from the different Network Statements) is listed below.
-IM/AB Fees for unused paths DB InfraGO AG, Germany If train paths are not cancelled by the Applicant and are not operated, the increased cancellation charge for the period of more than 20 hours after departure will be charged.
+IM/AB Fees for unused pa ths DB InfraGO AG, Germany If train paths are not cancelled by the Applicant and are not operated, the no show fee will be charged.
 The regulations for a 20-hour train as defined in Section 5.6.3.2 of the DB InfraGO Network Statement (INB) remain unaffected.
-The amount of the nonumber of train-path o-show fee is 200% of calculation basis kilometers.
+The amount of the no number of train-path o-show fee is 200% of calculation basis kilometers.
 Calculation basis: the saved direct costs of train operation for maintenance and depreciation are deducted from the charge for the cancelled train path.
 This results in the calculation basis for the cancellation fee.
 Amounts can be found in Annex 5.3 to INB.
 EVR, Estonia No financial penalties in the form of charges or surcharges apply to the non-use of train paths by titleholders.
 Infrabel, Belgium Non-use without cancellation leads to 100% of the charge to be invoiced.
 LRN, Latvia 100% of the path charge (no refund of advance path charge payment if capacity is not used by other applicants).
 LDz, Latvia 25% of the track access charge (no refund of TAC 25% advance payment).
-LTG Infra, Lithuania Fee for unused paths is applicable monthly differently if: 2.
-3 mma, Emidama a) paths are unused in the congested infrastructure; Paths that are unused in the congested infrastructure are subject to 100% of the path charge (unused path in the congested infrastructure is considered to be a path which was not used at all, less than 75% of the allocated path was used, or was not used in accordance with the priority rule by which it was granted). b) paths are regularly unused.
-Paths that are regularly unused are subject to 100% of the path charge (if during the reporting month RU uses less than 50% of the paths allocated, regularly unused paths are considered those RU paths during the reporting month, which are unused; if during the reporting month the RU uses more that
+LTG Infra, Lithuania • s is applicable monthly differently if: a) paths are unused in the congested infrastructure; Paths that are unused in the congested infrastructure are subject to 100% of the path charge (unused path in the congested infrastructure is considered to be a path which was not used at all, less than 75% of the allocated path was used, or was not used in accordance with the priority rule by which it was granted). b) paths are regularly unused are subject to 100% of the path charge (if during the reporting month RU uses less than 50% of the paths allocated, regularly unused paths are considered those RU paths during the reporting month, which are unused; if during the reporting month the RU uses more that